attila-lendvai/maru/README.md

 [2011](http://www.vpri.org/pdf/tr2011004_steps11.pdf),
 [2012](http://www.vpri.org/pdf/tr2012001_steps.pdf).

 This git repo is a conversion of Ian Piumarta's mercurial repo that was once available at http://piumarta.com/hg/maru/, whose contents are preserved in the branch called `piumarta`.
-The plan is to eventually revive most of the goodies available there in a more organized/approachable manner.
+The plan is to eventually revive most of the goodies available there in a more organized/approachable manner, and also pay attention to the bootstrapping issues.

+#### This git repo

+To the best of my knowledge this repo holds the latest published state of Ian's work (captured in the branch called `piumarta`).

+This repo has received, and will receive forced updates until I come up with a build setup that nicely facilitates bootstrapping (in both directions: growing and simplifying the language), and multiple, parallel paths of these bootstrapping branches of language development (except the `piumarta` branch).

+There were two Mercurial repositories, one for the VPRI demos, and one for the minimal self-hosting Maru (? it's just an assumption of mine).
+I based my work on top of the minimal repo, which was created by Ian in 2011.